MarilizaC/doc-files/Run Subutai PeerOS with Vagrant.md

 The easiest and quickest way to get a Subutai peer running on any platform is to use Vagrant with VirtualBox.
 Learn how to do a basic setup on Debian Stretch by following the instructions in this guide.

 Before you start, download the required software from their respective websites:
-- Debian Stretch - 9.x
+* Debian Stretch - 9.x
-- Vagrant - 2.0.1 or higher
+* Vagrant - 2.0.1 or higher
-- VirtualBox - 5.0.1 or higher
+* VirtualBox - 5.0.1 or higher

-    :small_red_triangle: _Important_ | Do not use package managers to avoid installing versions that might be out of date.
+    :small_red_triangle: _**Important:**_ Do not use package managers to avoid installing versions that might be out of date.
-    ***

 With both software installed, you can start creating a Subutai peer VM on Debian Stretch: